A Guideline to applying for an Examination Authority

 To apply for an Examination Authority, a member of the public must fill in Part A of the application form and have a GP, psychiatrist or mental health practitioner fill in Part B of the application form.
 Both completed parts of the application form are then sent to the Mental Health Review Tribunal by email or post.
 See the bottom of the application form for the email or postal address.

-The application will be acknowledged in writing and a hearing will be organised when the applicant will present the reasons for their application to the Tribunal.
-The applicant will receive written notice of the hearing at least 3 days before the hearing.
-The applicant will attend the hearing at the Tribunal office and the Tribunal will decide whether to make the Examination Authority or otherwise.
+The applicant will attend the hearing at the Tribunal office, either in person or by phone, and the Tribunal will decide whether to make the Examination Authority or otherwise.
 The person the subject of the application will not be told of the hearing or who made the application for the examination authority if one is issued.

 If an Examination Authority is made, it will be sent to the relevant Authorised Mental Health Service and that service will organise for the person to be assessed.